apache/tajo/tajo-docs/src/main/sphinx/functions/hivefunc.rst

 ``@Description`` annotation.
 If it doesn't exist, Tajo uses full qualified class name as function name.
 For example, it can be like this : ``select com_example_hive_udf_myupper('abcd')``, so it is recommended to use Description annotation.

-And if some function conflict occurs, it may throw ``AmbiguousFunctionException``.
-This conflict means about function signature, not only about function name.
+Additionally if some function signature duplicate occurs, it may throw ``AmbiguousFunctionException``.

 ============================
 Parameter type / Return type
 ============================

 Hive uses *Writable* type of Hadoop in functions, but Tajo uses its internal *Datum* type.
-Because Tajo doesn't support a kind of pluggable type system yet, only some Writable types are supported currently by internal converting.
+So only some Writable types are supported currently by internal converting.
 They are listed below.

 ==================== =========